Casssb/photo-tagging-app/README.md

 * I'm planning to do a whole lot more reading on Typescript.
 I've found my experience using it so far to be extremely useful but I'd like to work on organising my interfaces/types better.
 * The way I setup Redux ended up utilising just 1 slice.
 I'm not sure this is the preferred way of organising things as it seems I could have split this into a few different parts (state for the header, pop-up menu and general game).
 I've found a few Githubs for companies that code in the open and plan on studying these for tips.
 * I plan on focusing on learning to optimise the images I use.
 I've already spent time minifying them before uploading (I compress them and convert larger images to WEBP).
 However, I've been reading the docs for some of the header-less CMS providers and most of them serve several different image sizes.
 For my next project I plan on trying something like this.
+* The testing on this project was minimal.
+I tested rendering and then only very limited functionality.
+I was finding that Typescript seemed to be doing the job of a lot of my historic testing, however I think this just means I need to learn more about testing beyond rendering, rendering with props and basic user interactivity.

 ## Credits
 * All pixel art created by the folks at the [Pixeljoint](https://pixeljoint.com/) forum